 You also have to make sure that your website design aligns with your general marketing strategy.
 This means that all elements across all platforms must follow the same theme and have the same message.
-For example, the fonts, color scheme, and image styles used on your website must be the same for social media accounts’ covers, user pics, etc.
+For example, say you are undertaking bulk WhatsApp marketing tactics then the fonts, color scheme, and image styles used on each of your communications, must be the same for social media accounts’ covers, user pics, etc.

 Call To Action Buttons

 Many consider Call to Action (CTA) buttons the most important element of a website as they are conversion buttons.
 Effective CTAs must:

 - Have a contrasting color to be visible.

 The color must stand out among all other elements of the page.

 - Have a short, motivating, and action-packed text.

 You don’t have to get creative with messages, but it’s imperative to be clear.
 Often the best CTAs are simple ‘Get Started’ or ‘Sign Up for Free’.
 Note that text must be legible.

 ‘Raised’ buttons with shading around them stand out more prominently.

 That’s how you DON’T do CTAs.
 First of all, there are two of them, which is confusing by default.
 Also, neither carries a clear call to action.
 Finally, the colors fit the website design scheme, but this is what makes the buttons less prominent.